Argentine Studies Program Funding Guidelines

 - Proposals may be submitted by:

-- a LLILAS faculty member;
+- a LLILAS Associate or Affiliate Faculty member;

-- a currently enrolled UT graduate student, with a letter of support from a LLILAS faculty member.
+- a currently enrolled UT graduate student.

 In any given year, the proposals selected should reflect the disciplinary, methodological, and topical diversity of faculty expertise.